DS Smith sees recovery after profit slump on initial pandemic impact

-June 22 (Reuters) - British cardboard maker DS Smith (SMDS.L) reported on Tuesday a 38% slump in annual pre-tax profit, as the pandemic impacted its operations initially, but said online shopping boom during the rest of the financial year aided recovery in sales.
+(Reuters) - British cardboard maker DS Smith reported on Tuesday a 38% slump in annual pre-tax profit, as the pandemic impacted its operations initially, but said online shopping boom during the rest of the financial year aided recovery in sales.

-DS Smith, which supplies packaging products to companies including Amazon (AMZN.O), Nestle (NESN.S), and Unilever (ULVR.L), said statutory profit before tax fell to 231 million pounds ($321.04 million) for the full year ended April 30, 2021, compared with 368 million pounds a year earlier.
+DS Smith, which supplies packaging products to companies including Amazon, Nestle, and Unilever, said statutory profit before tax fell to 231 million pounds ($321.04 million) for the full year ended April 30, 2021, compared with 368 million pounds a year earlier.

 ($1 = 0.7195 pounds)